 This is essentially what we did all week and how we used the money we had raised.
 The small Greek town, Chalkida, had not seen the massive amount of spending we did in a long time, if ever.
 I doubt the tiny music store ever sold six guitars, and five other instruments in two days.
 We literally emptied shelves and bought every last one of certain items.
 The checkout people went a little crazy seeing multiple overflowing shopping carts!
 We would buy every battery and every nail in the tiny hardware store, or every single set of cards and backgammon boards at the game store.
 I like to think that between us and all the other volunteers living in Chalkida that the local economy got a little boost.
 After seeing how wonderful and generous the Greek people are, I was happy to do whatever I could to help their economy.

-On our 3rd day, we learned that 36 Afghani refugees had been transferred from the port the previous evening.
+On our 3rd day, we learned that 36 Afghani refugees had been transferred from the port the previous evening to Oinofyta Camp.
 We were aghast because there were no blankets, no bedding and nobody to greet them.
 We arrived in the morning to meet them and to distribute the care packages we had put together.